All Things Stewart Springs

 The way writer sees it, no matter how many viewed-as-positive physical changes might've been made on the grounds, on a crucial level they were ALL irrelevant.

-The present absentee stewards' suppression and eventual uprooting of accustomed, revered freedoms -- to pursue mindful clothing-optional spa treatment, to connect with the prayer and love offering altar in spring gazebo, to participate in the weekly sacred sweat lodge -- more than neutralized any and all changes' worth in the eyes of former devoted aficionados...those who'd resonated with founder Stewart and his wife's 39 years, and, later, daughter and husband's identical 39 years of public-service-minded dedication to affordable purification and rejuvanation in such an unpretentious, down-home way it won fans the world over.
+The present absentee stewards' suppression and eventual uprooting of accustomed, revered freedoms -- to pursue mindful clothing-optional spa treatment, to connect with the prayer and love offering altar in spring gazebo, to participate in the weekly sacred sweat lodge -- more than neutralized any and all changes' worth in the eyes of former devoted aficionados...those who'd resonated with founder Stewart and his wife's 39 years, and, later, daughter and husband's identical 39 years of public-service-minded dedication to affordable purification and rejuvanation in such an unpretentious, down-home way that it won fans the world over.

 How long before it's rescued and saved from the abysmal situation, current paper holders having abandoned the place's time-honored roots, instead using it in pursuit of their own private shtick (and tough luck to the public)?